EnterpriseDB/edb-installers/README.md

 \
 A central registry file, /etc/postgres-reg.ini, is used for packages to register themselves.
 This data allows StackBuilder to locate installed packages.
-This file is functionally analogous to the sections of the Windows registry used for the same purpose.\
+This file is functionally analogous to a central registry used by the operating system to track installed applications and their settings.\
 \
 StackBuilder requires a specific entry for the PostgreSQL server and an entry indicating the installed version of each unique package.\